Osgilb/Loop/README.md

 - **Tailwind CSS**

 ## Credits
-This project, **Cklip**, was developed as part of the [Tailwind CSS From Scratch](https://www.udemy.com/course/tailwind-from-scratch) Project by **Brad Traversy**.
+This project, **Loop Studios**, was developed as part of the [Tailwind CSS From Scratch](https://www.udemy.com/course/tailwind-from-scratch) Project by **Brad Traversy**.
 The course provided a comprehensive foundation in Tailwind CSS, helping bring this sleek clipboard app design to life.

 ### Created: November 15, 2024